Prof. James P. Gleeson

+Prof. James P. Gleeson**

   Office: B3051, Main Building, UL

-My group works on mathematical models for stochastic dynamics, particularly on complex networks.
-As co-director of MACSI, I am also interested in applying mathematical tools and techniques to solving real-world problems, in collaboration with partners from industry, science and engineering.
-Our research is funded by Science Foundation Ireland and, as part of the PLEXMATH project, by the FET-Proactive scheme of the European Commission’s FP7.
+  My group works on mathematical models for stochastic dynamics, particularly

+  on complex networks.
+As co-director of MACSI, I am also interested in

+  applying mathematical tools and techniques to solving real-world problems,

+  in collaboration with partners from industry, science and engineering.
+Our

+  research is funded by Science Foundation Ireland and by the EU.